JimDesu/basis-lang/spec.md

                              | { TypeName :: identifier : partial-arg-list }
 ```

-When a method name is overloaded across multiple visible classes at a call site, the user may disambiguate by writing `{ClassName :: methodName}` (or `{ClassName :: methodName : partialArgs}`) to specify which class's method is intended (&sect;9.10).
-The disambiguation form is part of the command-reference family &mdash; it produces a command-typed value with the receiver position open for the eventual call.
+The brace form names a class-method **as a command-typed value** &mdash; it is part of the command-reference family (&sect;8.2, &sect;9.16), producing a value with the receiver position open for the eventual call, and disambiguating by class within the quasi-quote surface.
+It is *not* the dispatch-site disambiguation form: a direct call selects with the method-prefix parenthesized forms (`x :: (Show :: show)`, `x :: (FancyShow :: show)`, &sect;9.16), whose parenthesized name is class- or witness-kinded by resolution.

 ---